TCSS 462/562-F'24: Software Engineering for Cloud Computing

 For TCSS 562:

-During the quarter, each term project group will prepare an in-class presentation.
-In lieu of a live presentation, groups can prerecord a presentation and be available to answer questions.
+During the quarter, graduate students will form groups of 2 to 3 students and prepare and deliver in-class presentation.
+Presentations must be in-person and LIVE.
+No exceptions.
 Presentations will be scheduled during week 9 or 10 of the course.
 Groups will choose to present either:

 (1) A CLOUD TECHNOLOGY SHARING PRESENTATION: where the focus is on presenting a specific cloud computing service or technology including a demonstration of how to use the service which exercises the user interface and/or programmer APIs